SpellholdStudios/1pp/README.md

 <ins>a.
 General overhaul and re-looking</ins>
   - TODO Added *1pp.ini* metadata file to support AL|EN's "Project Infinity".
   - Replaced `AUTHOR` keyword with `SUPPORT`.
+  - Added missing `REQUIRE_PREDICATE` conditions to avoid installing components in inaccurate games or if required components are not installed.
   - Added components `DESIGNATED` numbers and `LABELS`.
   - Added "*always.tpa*" library.
   - Commented code as much as possible.